Olauryn/KMPG_-SPROCKET-CENTRAL/README.md

 In order to achieve the goal the goals of the analysis, I carried out three processes to achieve this; **Data Exploration, Model Development and Results Interpretation**

+### TOOLS USED FOR ANALYSIS
+Python, Microsoft Excel, Power BI

 ## DATA EXPLORATION

 Sprocket Central Pty Ltd has asked the team to assess the quality of their data; as well as make recommendations on ways to clean the underlying data for better analytical proccess and mitigate current data quality concerns going forward.